Navionics/webapi-community-examples/Version 2/README.md

 * DefaultDisplaySettings - Example of the possibles default settings
 * LoadKmls - Example for loading several kml files
 * ProductCatalog - Example of Light Product Catalog
-* NavionicsOnGoogle - Example of kml file on Navionics Google layer
+* NavionicsOnGoogle - Examples of Navionics Google layer with and without kml file.
 * NavionicsOnLeaflet - Example of how to use Navionics Layer on Leaflet
 * Zooms - Example of different default zoom levels